lucasw/simple_sim_ros/README.md

 ```
 roslaunch bullet_server bullet_server.launch
-rosrun bullet_server stewart_platform.py
+roslaunch bullet_server stewart_platform.launch
 ```

-Then extend on 'actuator', though no close loop control is keeping the other actuators in
+The ros pid package is required, for example `sudo apt-get install ros-jade-pid` on jade systems.

-position:
+Then extend on 'actuator':

-Command a constant velocity to an actuator (prismatic_0 through prismatic_6), this will cause actuator 3 to retract:
+Command a position to an actuator (prismatic_0 through prismatic_6), this will cause actuator 3 to retract:

 ```
-rostopic pub /prismatic_3/target_lin_motor_vel std_msgs/Float32 "data: -0.1"  -1
+rostopic pub /prismatic_3/setpoint std_msgs/Float64 "data: 0.1"  -1
 ```

 Give periodic impulses to an actuator (rough motion):